dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native/index.md

 />
 ```

+### Youtube API

+Ah darn, one other thing.
+We need to actually have a reference to the API, right?
+This next part should (hopefully) look super familiar.

+🚀 Create a new file at the top level of your project, `youtube-api.js`.

+Sound familiar?
+We did this in short assignment 4, and we will be using the exact same api for this react-native app!
+That's coooool.

+🚀 Go ahead and find that file and copy it here.
+We need to do this because we need your individual api key, which you already made in sa4.
+If you want more than 5 results at a time then add in `maxResults: 15` to the `params`.

+- Accidentally deleted your API key?
+No biggie.
+Just follow the [old instructions from sa4](http://cs52.me/assignments/sa/react-videos/#youtube-api).

 🚀 Take a look at the simulator: Loady-spinny!
 This is the default `<ActivityIndicator />` component we're showing if the API call hasn't returned videos yet.
 Since we haven't made an API call yet, that definitely makes sense.

 ![](images/spinner.jpg){: .small}